hknapp518/Microsoft-365-Cloud-Security-Compliance-Lab-NIST-800-171-Alignment-/README.md

 ##  Overview

-This lab demonstrates how Microsoft 365 and Azure tools can be configured to meet NIST 800-171 requirements for protecting Controlled Unclassified Information (CUI).
+This lab demonstrates how Microsoft 365 and Azure tools can be configured to meet NIST 800-171 requirements for protecting Controlled Unclassified Information.
 It focuses on identity protection, endpoint security, incident response, and compliance monitoring.

 ##  Technologies Used